auth0/auth0-cli/docs/auth0_apps_show.md

 ## Flags

 ```
       --json             Output in json format.
-  -r, --reveal-secrets signing_keys   Display the application secrets (signing_keys, `client_secret`) as part of the command output.
+  -r, --reveal-secrets   Display the application secrets ('signing_keys', 'client_secret') as part of the command output.
 ```